 Compared to a glass of potatoes, that’s nearly double the carbohydrates at 26g.
 After subtracting 3.4 grams of fiber (if this serving includes the peel), you’ll see 22.6 grams of net carbs, which is twice as much celery.

-Nutritional benefits of celery in 1 cup (percentage daily values in brackets):
+Nutritional benefits of celery in 1 cup (percentage daily values

 - 66 calories.